SecretLabOU/aipolitician/docs/data/chroma/setup_instructions.md

 1. Create a database directory at `~/political_db` (default)
 2. Install all necessary dependencies
 3. Initialize the ChromaDB database with the proper schema

+No API keys are required for ChromaDB setup - it works completely locally.

 ## 4. Verify Installation